Shruthikanike1309/AI_Merch_Maker_Lite/AI_Merch_Maker_Lite/README.md

 ## Output
 - All generated files and logs are in `assets/generated/`
-- Check the terminal for CLI logs and the final product ID
+- Outputs of the terminal and the final product ID are in documentation.

 ---